peppy/Lovewing/README.md

 Xamarin, the underlying source code and the Xamarin logo are trademarks of Xamarin inc. All rights reserved.

-Lovewing is under MIT (Source Code) and CC-BY-NC (Original assets).
+Lovewing is under Eclipse Public License 1.0 (Source Code) and CC-BY-NC (Original assets).